awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 To get the session identifier and the session serial number, query the `V$SESSION` view\.
 The following example gets all sessions for the user `AWSUSER`\.

 ```
-select SID, SERIAL#, STATUS from V$SESSION where USERNAME = 'AWSUSER';
+SELECT SID, SERIAL#, STATUS FROM V$SESSION WHERE USERNAME = 'AWSUSER';
 ```

 The database must be open to use this method\.
 For more information about disconnecting a session, see [ALTER SYSTEM](http://docs.oracle.com/cd/E11882_01/server.112/e41084/statements_2014.htm#SQLRF53166) in the Oracle documentation\.